raig4359/fdk-client-kotlin/documentation/PLATFORM.md

-This API allows to create a company brand mapping, for a already existing brand in the system.
+This API allows to create a location associated to a company.

 *Returned Response*